chrispyfrey/Decimal_Hours/README.md

 ### Input

-Start time and end time of period in 24h format
+Start and end time of period in 24h format

 ### Output